brodecva/brodec-deebee-api/README.md

 # Brodec DeeBee API Demo

 DeeBee API is a simplified database browser RESTful API based on Spring Boot and Jersey.
-As of now, it support latests Postgres dialects, but it can be, thanks to the usage almost completely standardized means easily extended to other SQL vendors.
+As of now, it support latests Postgres dialects, but it can be (thanks to the usage of almost completely standardized means) easily extended to other SQL vendors.

 ## Key features